Information for Scholars and Families

 Find answers to commonly asked questions.

-About Upward Bound & Upward Bound Math-Science
+About Upward Bound Math-Science

 History & Mission

 In the late 1960s, the term "TRIO" was coined to describe three federal outreach programs developed as part of President Lyndon B. Johnson's war on poverty.
 In support of its commitment to provide educational opportunity for all Americans regardless of race, ethnic background, or economic circumstance, Congress established the Higher Education Act, from which a series of programs was created.
 Upward Bound was the first to emerge from the Economic Opportunity Act of 1964.
 The second TRIO outreach program, Talent Search, was created in 1965 as part of the Higher Education Act.
 In 1968, Student Support Services, which was originally known as Special Services for Disadvantaged Students, was authorized by the Higher Education Amendments and became the third in this series of educational opportunity programs.
 Over 1,000 colleges, universities, community colleges, and agencies now offer TRIO Programs in America.
+Upward Bound Math-Science Pre-College Program has been at Rutgers University-New Brunswick since 2012.

 Program Services